Esther Earl: Esther Day

-Shortly before her death, Green uploaded I Love Hank: Esther Day 2010.
+Shortly before her death, John Green uploaded I Love Hank: Esther Day 2010.
 The video was uploaded in celebration of "Esther Day", a day which Earl stated she wanted to be about "family and love."
-Esther Day is celebrated annually on August 3, coinciding with Esther's birthday.
+Esther Day is celebrated annually on August 3, Esther's birthday.
 Green has stated Earl was the one to suggest "the idea of celebrating friends and family and love," specifically, "the kinds of love that are too often overlooked in our culture: love among friends and family."
 In 2014, bookstores around the United States celebrated Esther Day.
 Additionally, Green has called Esther Day, "the most important holiday in Nerdfighteria."

 This Star Won't Go Out

 Following her death, Earl's parents, Wayne and Lori founded This Star Won't Go Out, a non-profit organization which helps families that have cancer-stricken children.
 To assist the organization, the VlogBrothers donate proceeds from TSWGO merchandise sold on DFTBA.com.

 Earl's biography, co-authored by her parents, was posthumously published under the title This Star Won't Go Out: The Life and Words of Esther Grace Earl.
 Green wrote the introduction.
 The book was inspired by a promise between Earl and her father: whoever outlived the other would write about the other.
 The book includes a collection of her journals and drawings.